Gorstak1979/Notes/README.md

 I asked if I could come play too, and he said not now, come at 2pm.
 I came, but nobody opened the door, and I left, but with a pain at my behind.
 I become strange after that.
 I ask another kid, male, to get naked, and I lay naked on him, but not knowing what I should be doing.
 He suggest I should find a girl, and I do, but she runs away after I propose she comes into a made up hole in the bush with cardboard on the floor.
+I also hum song Offenbach - Katchi, 40y before it is released, in english that I still didn't learn a word of.

 I'm being bullied since first day of elementary school, and I sit with a Rom, who everyone is calling gypsy.
 I call him gipsy too, not knowing that's an insult and he takes me to his dad, but I don't remember what happened there, only that I had a sore ass when I left, and that a slim young guy only I could see asked me what happened.